badgerblockchain/Talks/Truffle/Introduction/README.md

 # Introduction to Truffle Talk 11/30/17
 ## Introduction
 ### Assumptions
-I assume that you have looked at solidity before, but by no means an expert.
+I assume that you have looked at solidity before, but by no means are an expert.
 I also assume that you are comfortable with the CLI on your machine.
 For this talk, I'll be working on Ubuntu 16.04 Xenial.
 ### What is Truffle?
 Truffle is a must have in a Solidity developers toolkit.
-Truffle is a a framework that enables developers to develop, test, and deploy smart contracts quickly and reliably.
+Truffle is a framework that enables developers to develop, test, and deploy smart contracts quickly and reliably.
 If you'd like to read more about it, [here's their website](http://truffleframework.com/).
 ### Dependencies
 * [nodejs](https://nodejs.org/en/download/package-manager/) -
-Installing node on the appropriate platform should install npm (Node Package Manager) as well.
-That's really all you need!
+Follow the platform specific instructions for your machine on nodejs's site.
+When you install node, you'll also install npm (Node Package Manager).
 * [testrpc](https://www.npmjs.com/package/ethereumjs-testrpc) - The testrpc package is a node package that will run a small local blockchain on your machine at localhost:8545 (default port is 8545, but you can modify it with the `-p <new port number>` flag.
-This is really helpful for testing and development (instant validation).
+Running a local blockchain on your machine allows you to instantly validate transactions, so you can rapidly test your smart contract.
 ### Installing Truffle
 To verify that you've installed node and npm, run
 ```